Workshop Exercise - Check the Prerequisites

 Your Lab Environment

-In this lab you work in a pre-configured lab environment.
-You will have access to the following hosts:
+You’ll work in a pre-configured environment with the following hosts:

 Role Inventory name